 - (60) In order to ensure coherence between the objectives of this Regulation and Directive (EU) 2018/200146, Regulation (EU) 2018/199947 and Directive 98/70/EC of the European Parliament and of the Council as regards the promotion of energy from renewable sources48, in particular, during the preparation of national restoration plans, Member States should take account of the potential for renewable energy projects to make contributions towards meeting nature restoration objectives. - (61) Considering the importance of addressing consistently the dual challenges of biodiversity loss and climate change, the restoration of biodiversity should take into account the deployment of renewable energy and vice versa.
-Restoration activities and the deployment of renewable energy projects may be combined, wherever possible, including in renewables acceleration and dedicated grid areas.
-The Communication on REPowerEU: Joint European Action for more affordable, secure and sustainable energy 49 states that Directive (EU) 2018/2001 requires Member States to perform a coordinated mapping for the deployment of renewable energy in their territory to identify the domestic potential and the available land surface, subsurface, sea or inland water as necessary for the installation of plants for the production of energy from renewable sources, and their related infrastructure, such as grid and storage facilities, including thermal storage, that are required in order to meet at least their national contributions towards the revised 2030 renewable energy target.
-Such areas, including the existing plants and cooperation mechanisms, shall be commensurate with the estimated trajectories and total planned installed capacity by
+The Communication on REPowerEU: Joint European Action for more affordable, secure and sustainable energy49 states that Member States should swiftly map, assess and ensure suitable land and sea areas that are available for renewable energy projects, commensurate with their national energy and climate plans, the contributions towards the revised 2030 renewable energy target and other factors such as the availability of resources, grid infrastructure and the targets of the EU Biodiversity Strategy.